Thertzlor/Revenant/wiki/_key_output.md

 -- "ctrl+a" , expanded manual notation
 k.m4 = { 'lctrl' 'a' ,type="key"}
 ```
-Multiple modifier codes can be stacked.
+Multiple modifier prefixes can be stacked.
 The combination `*~a` resolves to `control+shift+a`, with the order of the modifier codes determining which key is pressed down first.

-Modifier codes only apply to the next non-modifier key.
+Modifier prefixes only apply to the next non-modifier key.
 This means that `#~ab` resolves to `alt+shift+a` followed by a normal input `b` without any modifiers pressed.
 To wrap longer key sequences in modifiers the [expanded key macro notation]() or the [key wrap macro]() can be used.

 The quick modifiers will always use the *left* version of the modifier left-shift, left-alt and so on.
 Combinations the right positioned modifiers needs to be done with the expanded notation using `rcontrol`, `ralt` etc.